usnistgov/nasctn-sea-ingest/README.md

 ### Install as a module
 This makes the `sea_ingest` module available for import from your own python scripts.
+Only python versions {3.9, 3.10, 3.11} are supported (not version 3.8).

 #### For coexistence with conda or mamba
 The idea here is to [re-use pre-existing base libraries when possible](https://www.anaconda.com/blog/using-pip-in-a-conda-environment) to minimize interaction problems between the two package managers.